 But at what age should you begin to do something about hair loss issues?
 Does it make a difference to act sooner rather than later?
 And which treatments are appropriate or even available for younger people?

 To help you decide which options are the best for you, here are some possible treatments for hair loss at any age, as well as some tips for preventing or reducing some of the most common causes of hair loss.

 Hair Loss Prevention

 Hair loss in younger people can sometimes be a result of lifestyle choices that affect the hair follicles, the thickness of the hair or the growth rate.
-In these cases, it’s never too early to adopt the lifestyle changes that can prevent these types of hair loss.
+In these cases, it’s never too early to adopt the lifestyle changes that can prevent these types of hair loss (though it may be too early for a hair transplant).
 As a bonus side-effect, many of these changes will improve your overall health and well-being which can delay or prevent some aspects of the ageing process.

 Here are a few of the ways you could make helpful changes at any age.

 - Reduce stress.
 Stress is renowned for compromising many of the body’s regeneration processes, and hair loss has long been associated with symptoms of high-stress levels.
 If it’s possible to reduce any stressful conditions in your life, this may go some way to combatting hair loss at any age.

 - Eat well.
 Good nutrition can be a powerful ally in treating many hair conditions.
 Certain types of vitamins and minerals, such as proteins, omega fatty acids and antioxidants, are particularly beneficial in encouraging healthy hair growth.
 Adopting a diet full of nutritious foods can be one way to reduce hair loss symptoms that are related to poor nutrition.